pixelbrackets/patchbot/README.md

   [Git patch file](https://git-scm.com/docs/git-format-patch/2.7.6) could solve, but something that could be automated nevertheless.
-- Create a feature branch, commit all changes with a good commit message, push the branch, open a pull request.
+- Create a feature branch, commit all changes with a good commit message, push the branch, wait for tests to turn green, open a pull request.
 - Repeat the same steps in many other repositories.

 The idea is to do the changes only once and move the repetitions to a tool.
-Saving time and preventing dry work.
+Saving time, preventing careless mistakes and shun monotonous work.

 ## Requirements